This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Chest x-ray: This is a picture of the bones, lungs, and other tissues in your chest.
-Caregivers use chest x-rays to see if you have broken ribs.
-These x-rays may show your caregiver how large your pneumothorax is.
+- X-ray This is a picture of the bones, lungs, and other tissues in your chest.
+Healthcare providers use chest x-rays to see if you have broken ribs.
+These x-rays may show your healthcare provider how large your pneumothorax is.
 Chest x-rays may also show fluid around the heart and lungs.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Spontaneous Pneumothorax (Inpatient Care)

 IBM Watson Micromedex

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.